 Prior Coursework

 With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions (the student must have graduate student status on the other institution’s transcript at the time the courses were taken).
-Coursework should be presented to the SoP graduate dean in the first semester of enrollment for consideration.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Coursework should be presented to the School of Pharmacy Graduate Dean in the first semester of enrollment for consideration.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 7 credits of UW–Madison courses numbered 500 or above (earned as a UW–Madison undergraduate) toward the M.S. degree.
-Coursework should be presented to the SoP Associate Dean for Graduate Education in the first semester of enrollment for consideration.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to count no more than 7 credits of UW–Madison courses numbered 500 or above (earned as a UW–Madison undergraduate) toward the MS degree.
+Coursework should be presented to the School of Pharmacy Associate Dean for Graduate Education in the first semester of enrollment for consideration.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 500 or above taken as a UW–Madison special student.
-Coursework should be presented to the SoP graduate dean in the first semester of enrollment for consideration.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to count no more than 9 credits of coursework numbered 500 or above taken as a UW–Madison University Special student.
+Coursework should be presented to the School of Pharmacy Graduate Dean in the first semester of enrollment for consideration.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-An M.S. thesis committee in the Pharmaceutical Sciences Division (PSD) consists of at least three graduate faculty members of the PSD (one of whom is the student’s thesis advisor).
+An MS thesis committee in the Pharmaceutical Sciences Division (PSD) consists of at least three graduate faculty members of the Pharmaceutical Sciences Division (one of whom is the student’s thesis advisor).

 15 credits